Kaiyali/MTE301_Lab/Lab1/Report_Lab1.md

     }
 ```
 ### Tasks 4
+1. Similar to Task 3, but the order of movement is swapped.

-1. Compare the robot’s y-position to the goal’s y-position.
+2. Move vertically (y-axis) first, until the robot’s `y` matches the goal’s `y`.

-2. Move right or left until both y-values are equal.
-3. Then compare the robot’s x-position to the goal’s x-position.
+3. Then move horizontally (x-axis) until the robot’s `x` matches the goal’s `x`.

-4. Move up or down until the x-values are equal.
-5. When both positions match the goal, stop and mark as successful.
+4. Ensures the robot reaches the top-left of the goal by an L-shaped path.

 #### In Game Loop: